Grsmto/simplebar/README.md

 ##1.
 What it does

-SimpleBar does only one thing : replace the browser's default scrollbars with a custom CSS-styled scrollbar without loosing performance.
+SimpleBar does only one thing : replace the browser's default scrollbars with a custom CSS-styled scrollbar without losing performance.
 Unlike most of others plugins, SimpleBar doesn't mimic scroll with Javascript, causing janks and strange scrolling behaviours...You keep the awesomeness of native scrolling...with a custom scrollbar!
 Design your scrollbar like you want, with CSS, on all browsers.

 SimpleBar works with jQuery.